Recognition of same-sex unions in Fiji: Background

-Legal situation
+Restrictions

 Fiji family law does not provide legal recognition to same-sex marriages or civil unions.
 In 2002, the Marriage Act 1968 (Chapter 50; Lawa ni Vakamau, /fj/; विवाह कानून, Vivaah Kanoon; Foho ne ʻInoso) was amended to state that "marriage in Fiji shall be the voluntary union of one man to one woman to the exclusion of all others".
 In May 2022, the former director of the Fiji Human Rights Commission, Shaista Shameem, called on same-sex couples to challenge the act in court.
 Shameem said the same-sex marriage ban may violate Article 26(3) of the Constitution, which bans discrimination based on sexual orientation: